mitch0987654/idrac-password-rotation/README.md

 pip install keepercommander

-#Within this python-venv-routers directory create the two script files and modify them as necessary.
+#Within this python-venv-idrac directory create the two script files and modify them as necessary.
 We will also need to create the config.json file required for keeper